 Let's talk money.

-Where there has been no accident causing serious injury to another person (those cases are felonies and are charged as Driving While Intoxicated Causing Serious Injury or Death) my Fee is $3800.
-The retainer requires $1800 down with the second half due prior to the conclusion of the case which is called the sentencing.
+Where there has been no accident causing serious injury to another person (those cases are felonies and are charged as Driving While Intoxicated Causing Serious Injury or Death) our fee begins at $5200.
+The retainer requires $2600 down ,with the second half due prior to the conclusion of the case, meaning the sentencing.

 High BAC charges can only occur is a person has no prior DUI convictions within 7 years and his or her BAC result was .17 or higher.
-Fees in High BAC cases, often written as "OWI with BAC of .17 or greater" are $4000.
+Fees in High BAC cases, often written as "OWI with BAC of .17 or greater" begin at $5600.
 Sometimes, a person's BAC can be above .17 and he or she is not charged with the enhanced offense.
 This fee listed here only applies when the actual charge is High BAC